catf62/Heatmap-Data/README.md

 # Heatmap-Data
-Data for heatmap tool - should be in .tsv format
+Data for heatmap tool - should be in .csv log2 format